PoonLab/clustuneR/README.md

 Furthermore, clustuneR facilitates the assignment of multiple cluster sets from the same data using different methods and parameters.
 Pairing these with the effectiveness of growth models can be useful in method/parameter selection.

 #### Installation

+> Because clustuneR uses [pplacer](https://github.com/matsen/pplacer/) to graft new sequences onto a phylogenetic tree, it can currently only be run on Linux systems.

 If you have the [`git`](https://git-scm.com/) version control system installed on your computer, you can clone the repository by navigating to a location of your filesystem where the package will be copied, and then running
 ```